Open Adoption in Nevada

 What is a semi-open adoption?

-A mediated adoption, or a semi-open adoption, is another option for Nevada women who want the benefits of an open adoption.
+A mediated adoption, or semi-open adoption, is another option for Nevada women who want the benefits of open adoption.
 In a Nevada semi-open adoption, an adoption professional facilitates all contact between the adoptive family and birth parents.
 This means that no identifying information is shared, and contact can take place in the following ways:

 Conference calls prior to placement

 Personal visits prior to placement with your social worker and the adoptive family